Uintah Basin Student Research Internship Program

 Advisor: Amanda Katz

 Students working in the Katz history lab will learn how to apply historical methods for the purposes of constructing a well-informed historical narrative.
-Specifically, this research project will include reading, organizing, cataloging, and interpreting federal archival documents that pertain to the two local federal Indian Boarding Schools in the Uintah Basin.
-Students will also have opportunities to explore the use of digital history tools and local archives to assist them in their historical interpretations.
+Specifically, research project(s) will include reading, organizing, cataloging, and interpreting data sets regarding transportation infrastructure, cultural heritage, and sustainability.
+Students are also welcome to suggest additional elements – or specific project goals – so long as they adhere to the broader themes of science, technology, environment, and cultural factors.
+They can be local projects, rooted in the Uintah Basin, or regional, national, or even global in scope.
+Students will have opportunities to explore the use of digital history tools and archives to assist them in their historical interpretations.